bwalcott12/monopolyjr/README.md

 # Welcome to our Monopoly Jr game final project for CSIS 321 - Fall 2015 - George Fox University.
-Execute the monopoly.jar file and have fun playing our game!
+Put the game into Eclipse and run the monopoly.java file and have fun playing our game!
 This is an initial release and is by no means completed, some features and/or functionality will be missing.

 Hope everyone enjoys!
 -Brandon Walcott